OpenMediaVault-Plugin-Developers/openmediavault-vdr/README.md

 openmediavault-vdr
 ==================

-OpenMediaVault plugin for VDR and vdradmin-am from e-tobi.net repositories
+VDR plugin for OpenMediaVault utilizing the e-tobi.net repositories.